Delen0828/ViewRecovery/STAIRCASE_DESIGN_REPORT.md

 #### Advantages
 - More efficient testing (single task focus)
 - Adaptive to individual ability levels
-- Better threshold estimation
+- Better threshold estimation with 8 levels providing finer granularity
 - Reduced testing fatigue
 - Simple, reliable trial execution using jsPsych's conditional system
 - No complex runtime timeline manipulation
+- Wider difficulty range covering more participant abilities
+- Motion stimulus improvements:
+  - All signal dots (no noise) provide clearer signal
+  - Direction range parameter is more intuitive than rotation
+  - 0-180° range covers full spectrum from perfect coherence to randomness

 #### Limitations
-- Maximum 50 trials per session (configurable)
+- Maximum 96 trials per session (configurable)
 - Fixed step sizes (1 level at a time)
 - No reversal tracking for threshold calculation
 - Pre-generates more trial nodes than needed (but skips unused ones)